25 But this happened that the word might be fulfilled which is written in their law, ‘They hated Me without a cause.’

 This is a quotation from Psalm 69:4 (Ps 35:19; 109:3).
 Psalm 69 was messianic.
 Despite Jesus’ revelation and suffering for others, people will hate Him.
 There is a gratuitous hatred of Jesus.
 There is no reason for doing this.

-The idea is that if a mere human like David was deeply hated by his enemies, they would hate Jesus as well.
+The idea is that if a mere human like David was deeply hated by his enemies, Jesus would be hated as well.

 Unbelief is irrational.